gogo-boot/go-boot/README.md

 ## Description
 It is a simple web template project, which is written in Go with popular go frameworks.
 It uses these frameworks.
-Gin/ Logrus/ Gqlgen/ Oauth2, OIDC for Go/ Casbin/ GoReleaser
+Gin/ Logrus/ Gqlgen/ Oauth2, OIDC, Casbin, GoReleaser

 This template shows how to use RestAPI, Graphql, Oauth2, Authentication, Authorization, Database Connection, and build and packaging.

-It will build and package the binary in Docker Image.
+It will build and package in Docker Image.
 You can configure
 _.goreleaser.yaml_ file for further build and package automation.

 ## Prepare Running environment